muralitheda/apache-spark/spark-entire-core-program-techniques.md

             - How and all the partitions can be created/managed?
                 1. Partitions are defined when creating RDDs/DFs (Organically/Customized)
-                2. Increase it before performing Transformation, decrease it before performing Action
+                2. Increase it before performing Transformation, decrease it after transformation and before performing Action

 ```python
 from pyspark.sql import SparkSession